An assessment of lead R&D nursing roles in acute trusts and an evaluation of their status within the NHS research agenda

 Browne, Natasha and Harris, Ruth and Hunt, Jane and Kelly, Daniel and Kelley, Kate and Pearce, Susie and Plant, Hilary and Richardson, Alison and Sitzia, John (2002) An assessment of lead R&D nursing roles in acute trusts and an evaluation of their status within the NHS research agenda.
 Nursing Times Research, 7 (4). pp. 274-286.
 ISSN 1361-4096

 Full text is not in this repository.

 Data were obtained through telephone interviews with directors of nursing services, and a postal survey of relevant staff.
 Fifty two people responsible for nursing and midwifery R&D were invited to complete the questionnaire, of whom 34 responded.
 The majority of trusts were able to name an individual responsible for leading nursing R&D, although the remit of the role varied considerably.
 The effectiveness of implementing any national research strategy is likely to be constrained by the lack of consistency regarding nursing research roles, a factor that may also be implicated in the lack of progress in securing a meaningful contribution to NHS research from nursing R&D.

-|Research Areas:||Health & Education > Health & Education|
+|Research Areas:||A. > School of Health and Education|

-|Deposited On:||30 Dec 2009 05:34|
+|Date Deposited:||30 Dec 2009 05:34|